TheBatchelorFamily/SharedGHA/README.md

 # SharedGHA
-A repository for shared github actions
+A repository for shared GitHub Actions

 ## Workflows

 ### General Usage
-* Unlike a typical github actions workflow, you do not specify the "runs-on" or any environment parameters, as these are provided within the re-usable workflow in this repository.
-You can also choose to simply inherit the secrets from the local repo that calls the workflow.
+* Unlike a typical GitHub actions workflow, you do not specify the "runs-on" or any environment parameters, as these are provided within the re-usable workflow in this repository.
+You can also choose to simply inherit the secrets from the local repository that calls the workflow.
 That configuration is shown below, but you can alternatively map your secrets to the required secrets from the workflow similarly to the other inputs.
   ```yaml
   jobs:
     Workflow_Name: